 Adventure is out there.
-And by “there” we don’t mean at your place working up a sweat trying to jam the last item into your bag or at the airport awkwardly wrestling your luggage.
-Here are some travel tips from our outdoor experts guaranteed to take the adventure out of getting there.
+And when we say “there,” we aren’t envisioning you at home, working up a sweat trying to jam the last item into your bag, or at the airport wrestling with your luggage.
+Read on to discover some travel tips from outdoor experts guaranteed to make getting to your destination easier.

-1. Pack Your Gear in Your Ski (Board) Bag
+1. Pack Your Gear in Your Ski or Snowboard Bag

 2. Double Duty Carry-On Hack

-Upgrade your carry-on game by using a soft shell cooler as your personal item.
+Take your carry-on game up a notch by using a soft-shell cooler as your personal item.
 This gives you the carrying capacity you need at the airport and the functionality of a cooler when you get to your adventure destination.
 No need to tote a tote around.

-3. Nest a Small Day Pack in Your Bigger Bag
+3. Nest a Daypack Inside Your Primary Bag

-4. Snap a Picture of Your First Pack Job
+4. Snap a Picture of Your Initial Packing Layout

 We’ve all been there.
-You’re mid-repack thinking, “How did I fit all of this here?!”
-Take the mystery of our repacking by snapping a pic of your initial packing layout.
-No need to play packing Tetris when you can simply refer to the photo for help.
-Unless of course, that’s how you like to spend your free time.
+You’re mid-repack thinking, “How did I fit all of this in here?!”
+Save yourself the packing woes by snapping a photo of your initial packing layout.
+No need to play Tetris when you can simply refer to the photo for help.
+Unless, of course, that’s how you like to spend your free time.

-How hard is your bag working for you?
-Get adventurous and think beyond traditional brands when it comes to luggage.
-Outdoor notables like Osprey, Thule–and others are making smarter, more durable luggage with pockets where you need them and more usable, packable space.
+Get adventurous and think beyond the traditional travel brands when it comes to investing in luggage.
+Outdoor notables like Osprey, Thule, The North Face and others make durable luggage with pockets and plenty of space.
 Need more convincing?
-Investing in a good carry-on will save you on checked bag fees in the long run.
+Investing in a good carry-on bag will save you on checked baggage fees in the long run.

 7. Donate Gear at Your Destination